jijee48/jijee48.github.io/_publications/2025-01-01-From-Prohibition-to-Choice.md

 collection: publications
 category: works
 permalink: /publication/From_Prohibition_to_Choicie
-abstract: 'This paper examines the effects of Nepal’s 2002 abortion law reform: the removal of one of the world’s most restrictive abortion bans on fertility and child investments.
-Using variation in exposure to the reform and family-level incentives to use abortion, we show that the gender gap in sibling size between firstborn-girl and firstborn-boy families declined by 65–75% post-legalization.
-We also find that breastfeeding duration, previously longer for boys in firstborn-girl families, became more equal, with the gap narrowing by 85%.
-The reform had no significant effects on vaccinations or institutional births and only weak effects on mortality.
-These findings highlight how access to abortion shapes fertility behavior and narrows postnatal gender gaps in settings with strong son preference.'
+abstract: 'We examine the impact of the 2002 abortion legalization reform in Nepal on fertility decisions and child investments.
+Nepal's abortion laws pre-2002 were one of the world's most stringent, criminalizing pregnancy terminations and prosecuting and imprisoning women and their family members.
+We exploit the quasi-random variation in the sex of the firstborn child to estimate how the reform shaped family size, breastfeeding, vaccination, and child survival.
+Legalization substantially reduced son-biased fertility stopping, narrowing sibship-size disparities between firstborn-girl and firstborn-boy families by nearly three-quarters.
+It also closed much of the pre-existing gender gap in breastfeeding duration, consistent with reduced reliance on breastfeeding as a fertility-spacing tool.
+By contrast, effects on vaccinations and survival were limited, reflecting that these inputs were less closely tied to fertility behavior.
+These findings show that abortion access relaxed fertility constraints and altered investments linked to fertility timing, while broader forms of gender inequality persisted.
+The results extend the literature on the quantity–quality trade-off by showing how reproductive autonomy interacts with cultural preferences to shape fertility and child well-being.'
 date: 2025-01-01
 venue: 'In Progress'
 #slidesurl: 'http://academicpages.github.io/files/slides1.pdf'